muratk5n/thirdwave/en/README.md

 ---

-Constant attacks, military occupation; how could there be piece under these conditions in Palestine?
+Constant attacks, military occupation; how could there be peace under these conditions in Palestine?

 ---